-terms of no more than three years.
+Lecturer in Senior Lecturer in Principal Senior Lecturer in The titles Lecturer, Senior Lecturer, and Principal Senior Lecturer designate teaching appointments that are not within the normal promotion sequence from Instructor to Professor.
+Lecturers may be part time or full time and are appointed for terms of no more than one year.
+Senior Lecturers may hold part-time or full-time teaching positions and may be appointed for terms of no more than three years.
 Principal Senior Lecturers may hold part-time or full-time teaching positions and may be appointed for terms of no more than five years.
 Further differences between the three categories may be stipulated by a school with the approval of the Chancellor.
 Professor of the Practice of Associate Professor of the Practice of Assistant Professor of the Practice of Instructor in the Practice of The title Professor of the Practice of designates full-time teaching positions that do not involve tenure.
 Ordinarily these positions are reserved for persons whose responsibility consists of instruction in professional practice activities and do not involve participation in faculty governance of the school.
 Professors of the Practice and Associate Professors of the Practice of may be appointed for terms of not more than five years.
 Assistant Professors of the Practice of may be appointed for terms of not more than three years.
 Instructors in the Practice of are appointed for terms not to exceed one year.
-Prefixes: Adjunct, Clinical, Visiting, Research, and Adjoint Adjunct Associate Professor of Titles in the Blair School of Music Senior Collegiate Faculty Professor of Associate Professor of Junior Collegiate Faculty Assistant Professor of Instructor in faculty in other Vanderbilt schools, except that in Blair these are non-tenured, non-tenure-track appointments.
+Prefixes: Adjunct, Clinical, Visiting, Research, and Adjoint Adjunct Professor of Adjunct Associate Professor of

+Adjunct Assistant Professor of Adjunct Instructor in